Crossover behavior of the thermal conductance and Kramers' transition rate theory: Results

-and $T_{n}=T_{L}$ or $T_R$ for $n \in L$ or $R$, respectively.
-When $T_{L}=T_{R}=T$, the lattice will relax into an equilibrium state at temperature $T$, as guaranteed by the fluctuation-dissipation theorem.
-When $T_{L}\neq T_{R}$, a thermal current will flow (we assume $T_{L}>T_{R}$ without loss of generality).
-The current from site $n$ to $n+1$ is given by \cite{Casher71-1}

-where the average is over time.
-For $n \in F$, $J_n$ will be independent of $n$, $J_n = J$, in the steady state.

-The thermal conductance of the entire lattice, $\sigma=J/\Delta T$, with $\Delta T = T_{L}-T_{R}$ \footnote{Since the Langevin equation, Eq.~(\ref{eq:eom}), is linear and the autocorrelation function of the the random force $\eta(t)$ is linearly proportional to the temperature, one can show that the steady state current will always be proportional to $T_{L}-T_{R}$.
-Furthermore, thermal transport through free harmonic lattices occurs ballistically.
-This results in a diverging {\em conductivity}, which can be defined as $\lim_{N\rightarrow\infty}(N-2N_r)\sigma$ at fixed $N_r$.
-However, the conductance is well defined and it rapidly saturates to its value for an infinite lattice, as shown in the inset of Fig.~\ref{fig:general_num}.
-Henceforth we always assume $N\rightarrow\infty$ at fixed $N_r$.}, has three qualitatively distinct regimes, (1), (2) and (3), versus $\gamma$, shown in Fig.~\ref{fig:general_num}.
+Figure~\ref{fig:general_num} shows the thermal conductance, defined as the heat current divided by $\Delta T=T_L-T_R$, for a long harmonic lattice with $N_r=100$.
+A detailed description of the calculation is given in the supplementary information.
+Three qualitatively distinct regimes, which are labeled (1), (2) and (3), are apparent in the figure.
 We start by examining regime (2), where the conductance depends on $\gamma$ only very weakly.
-The magnitude of the conductance on this plateau essentially coincides with the {\em intrinsic conductance} of the lattice.
+The magnitude of the conductance on this plateau coincides with the {\em intrinsic conductance} of the lattice.
+For the anharmonic lattice we consider later on, the intrinsic conductance behaves as $\sim 1/N$ at large $N$, so there is a well-defined intrinsic {\em conductivity} in this plateau region, defined as the conductance multiplied by $N$ in the limit $N\rightarrow\infty$.

-{\bf Intrinsic conductance.} We find the {\em intrinsic conductance} of the lattice by solving an auxiliary problem of heat current between two semi-infinite ballistic (i.e., no friction) lattices.
+{\bf Intrinsic conductance.} We find the {\em intrinsic conductance} of the harmonic lattice by solving an auxiliary problem of the heat current between two semi-infinite ballistic (i.e., no friction) lattices.
 These lattices are initially disconnected and equilibrated at respective temperatures $T_{L}$ and $T_{R}$.
-When connected, the current flowing from left to right is $J_{RL}=T_{L}N^{-1}_0\sum_{q>0}v_{q}$, where $v_{q}$ is the group velocity of a phonon with momentum $q$ (restricted to phonons moving to the right, i.e., $q>0$) and $N_0=N_L=N_R$ is the number of lattice sites in each lattice.
-Taking the limit $N_0\rightarrow\infty$ and defining the total current as $J=J_{RL}-J_{LR}$, we obtain the intrinsic conductance as
+When connected, the heat current flowing from left to right is $J_{L\rightarrow R}=k_B T_{L}l^{-1}_L\sum_{q>0}v_{q}$, where $v_{q}$ is the group velocity of a phonon with momentum $q$ (restricted to phonons moving to the right, i.e., $q>0$), $k_B$ is Boltzmann's constant, and $l_L$ is the length of the left lattice.
+Essentially, this expression is just the amount of classical energy stored in a specific phonon mode in equilibrium ($k_B T_L$), multiplied by its group velocity ($v_q$) and the local phonon density of states ($1/l_L$).
+Similarly introducing $J_{R\rightarrow L}$, taking the limit $l_L,l_R\rightarrow\infty$, and defining the total current as $J=J_{L\rightarrow R}-J_{R\rightarrow L}$, we obtain the intrinsic conductance as